Fairlee C. Fabrett, PhD

-- Director of Clinical Training, Adolescent Acute Residential Treatment (ART) Program
+Director of Clinical Training, Belmont Adolescent Partial Hospital Program

 - Instructor in Psychology, Department of Psychiatry

-Fairlee C. Fabrett, PhD, is the director of Clinical Training for the Adolescent Acute Residential Treatment (ART) Program.
-Her responsibilities include overseeing hiring of post-doctoral fellows, supervision of trainees and other clinical staff, and program development.
+Fairlee C. Fabrett, PhD, is the director of training and staff development for McLean’s child and adolescent division.
+She oversees psychology training programs across the division and develops training for clinical staff.
+She is also the director of McLean’s post-baccalaureate clinical fellowship, through which she provides supervision and mentorship to recent undergraduates.
 Dr. Fabrett has extensive experience in evidence-based assessment and treatment for depression, anxiety, and behavioral disorders (including ADHD) in children and adolescents.
 She has expertise in individual, family, and group cognitive behavior therapy (CBT) and acceptance and commitment therapy (ACT).

 A native of Mexico, Dr. Fabrett also has experience in providing culturally sensitive and effective treatments for individuals and families of minority groups.
-Her research interests have focused on the impact of acculturation on different outcomes such as adolescents’ academic aspirations and family conflict and on the way cognitive and family processes operate differently among minority populations.
+Her research interests have focused on the impact of acculturation on different outcomes such as adolescents’ academic aspirations, family conflict, and the way cognitive and family processes operate differently among minority populations.

 - 2004 BA in Psychology, The University of Arizona